 - The stock of FDI is an indicator of the lasting confidence of investors in the national economy and its companies.
 It represents the value of the assets that foreign investors hold in companies in Spain, with direct investment, and financing between related companies. - The foreign investment position in Spain at the end of 2021, according to the Investment Registry, was 571,843 million euros (+4.1% compared to the previous year), 529,877 million if only productive investments (Non-ETVE) are taken into account.
-This figure is the maximum of the historical series, after eight years of continuous growth. - The stock of productive FDI represents 43.9% of GDP, equivalent to 11,203 euros per capita.
+This figure is the maximum of the historical series, after eight years of continuous growth. - The stock of productive FDI represents 43.4% of GDP, equivalent to 11,203 euros per capita.
 The stock of FDI has increased its weight in GDP by more than 14 percentage points since 2013. - A significant part of the investment received is concentrated in a small group of large companies.
-Large companies account for 90.4%
+Large companies account for 90.4% of the stock, compared to 7.3% of medium-sized companies and 2.3% of small companies.

-- of the stock, compared to 7.3% of medium-sized companies and 2.3% of small companies. - At the end of 2021, there were 19,668 companies reporting to the Investment Registry, 7.3% more than the previous year. - In 2021, the increases in stock from Italy (+6,002 million), Australia (+4,677 million), and the United States (+2,568 million) were particularly noteworthy. - Regarding employment, there were more than 1.76 million direct jobs (increase of 2.9% year-on-year) linked to foreign investment in 2021.
+- At the end of 2021, there were 19,668 companies reporting to the Investment Registry, 7.3% more than the previous year. - In 2021, the increases in stock from Italy (+6,002 million), Australia (+4,677 million), and the United States (+2,568 million) were particularly noteworthy. - Regarding employment, there were more than 1.76 million direct jobs (increase of 2.9% year-on-year) linked to foreign investment in 2021.
 This figure represents 8.7% of the employed population in the country and 7.6% of the active population. - After seven years of growth, the figure for 2021 is now 28.3% higher than in 2007, before the financial crisis.
 From the lows set in 2014, almost 600,000 jobs linked to the stock of FDI have been created. - There were significant increases in employment in companies from the United States (+29,995 jobs), France (+27,146), Switzerland (+7,407) and Italy (+6,818).

-Employment is concentrated in a relatively small group of enterprises.
-Large companies, which barely represent 28% of all foreign companies in Spain, account for 92% of the jobs linked to the investment stock.
+companies in Spain, account for 92% of the jobs linked to the investment stock.